shardul-kavale/pncDemo/README.md

 - Run `docker compose up --build`
 - Allow 2-3 mins for the setup to finish.
 If demo-1 container stops (grey logo, instead of green), then press run icon.
 - Navigate to http://localhost:9021 on your browser.
 Once it successfully loads, the setup is complete
+- Visit CustomerBalance in Topics tab to listen for matches.

 #### The kafka setup and topic creation will be automatically handled, and you can directly start sending messages using your CMD